Approximate Nearest Neighbor Search for Low Dimensional Queries: Online

-\subsection{Bounding the number of regions created.}
+\subsection{Bounding the number of regions created}

 The online algorithm presented in \figref{online-ann} is valid for any general metric space $\mtrA$, without any restriction on the subspace of query points.
-However, when the query points are restricted to a subspace of low doubling dimension $\dd$ then one can show that at most $n \eps^{-\porder{\dd}}$ regions are created.
+However, when the query points are restricted to lie in a subspace $\manifold$ of low doubling dimension $\dd$, then one can show that at most $n \eps^{-\porder{\dd}}$ regions are created overall, where $n = \cardin{\PntSet}$.
 There are two types of regions created.
-Regions of the \emphi{first type} are created when $\PntSet \setminus \ball{\algonnA}{\eps \distA_1 / 3}$ is empty and regions of the \emphi{second type} are created when this condition does not hold.
-An example region of the second type is shown in \figref{region}.
-First we show that there are at most $\eps^{-\porder{\dd}}$ regions created which are of the first type.
+The \emphi{outer} regions are created when $\PntSet \setminus \ballExt{\mtrA}{\annA}{\eps \distA_1 / 3}$ is empty and the \emphi{inner} regions are created when this condition does not hold.
+An example of an inner region is shown in \figref{region}.